jowo-io/next-auth-nostr-provider/README_TODO.md

 - consider how to clean up old and unused lnauth session data that was created but never reached success state
 - add `auto` color scheme that uses browsers dark/light settings
 - check if `theme.error` is used anywhere
+- consider empty values in JWT token. should be be: null / undefined / empty string ?
+- add jest tests for all utils
+- cancel inflight api requests if hook unmounts

 ### Readme

 - explain the flow / add a diagram showing user/api/wallet flow.
 - improve the basic description in the About section
 - add info about deterministic generation of image and name
+- carefully scan for errors and typos